verbb/formie/packages/docs/browser/behavior/javascript-events.md

 ### `upload-manager`

-#### The `formie:module:upload-manager:init` event
+#### The `formie:module:upload-manager:init` Event

-The event that is triggered after the upload-manager module has initialized on an Advanced File Upload field.
+The event that is triggered after the upload-manager module has initialised on an Advanced File Upload field.

 ```js
 document.addEventListener('formie:module:upload-manager:init', (event) => {